-I like to serve this dish with fresh vegetables like broccoli or asparagus – or both, as I did the evening we took these pictures!
+I like to serve this dish with fresh vegetables, such as broccoli, asparagus, or green beans.
 Because the sauce has a little bit of an umami or astringent flavor, milder side dishes suit it well.
-If you prefer a starch, it would be perfect with white rice or buttered noodles.
+If you prefer a starch, it would be perfect with white rice or buttered noodles, or simple rolls.
+I like King's Hawaiian rolls too, since they're a little sweet and they offset this dish well.

 Is Pork Tenderloin Healthy or Not?